kr55/ssis-cataloger-docs/getting-started.md

 <img src="../media/ReplaceVariables.gif" width="800">

-By defining this key-value replacement, the **SSIS Catalog Migration Wizard** ensures that all references to the old connection string are updated automatically, reducing manual intervention and minimizing potential errors.
+By defining this key-value replacement, the wizard ensures that all references to the old connection string are updated automatically, reducing manual intervention and minimizing potential errors.

 ### Use Case: Setting Up a Parallel Environment